| |

 -

-Conversations of conflict: Information warfare as an outcome of being human.
+Information Warfare, Languaging, and Second-Order Cybernetics.
 Paper presented at the 2001 American Society for Cybernetics (ASC) Conference, Vancouver, May 2001.
+Available online at:

 -